PriyaDevNow/The-Cobalt-Building-London/README.md

 # The Cobalt Building
 [View live project here on GitHub](https://priyadevnow.github.io/The-Cobalt-Building-London/)

 The Cobalt Building is a luxury residential block of apartments which was built in 1995.
 It is located in an area of historic significance within the City of London whose development can be credibly traced since 1 AD.
-This website was designed to showcase the Cobalt Building and the area’s heritage over the centuries.
+This website was designed to showcase the Cobalt Building and the area’s heritage over the centuries from a natural to a built-up environment.

 <br>